Homer: Ooh, that's bad.

 Cursed items, as the name implies, are objects which have been cursed to inflict some deleterious effect on whatever poor schmuck tries to make use of them.
 There are as many different kinds of curse as there are cursed items, but the effects generally fall into one of two categories.

-- Type B: The cursed item functions as expected, but carries some additional harmful baggage, e.g. a magic talisman that lets the wearer breathe underwater but also makes them irresistible to sharks and piranha.
+- Side Effects: The cursed item functions as expected, but carries some additional harmful baggage, e.g. a magic talisman that lets the wearer breathe underwater but also makes them irresistible to sharks and piranha.